People Power Revolution: 1986 election

 The election was held on February 7, 1986.
 The official election canvasser, the Commission on Elections (COMELEC), declared that Marcos was the winner.
 The final tally of the COMELEC had Marcos winning with 10,807,197 votes against Aquino's 9,291,761 votes.
 On the other hand, based on returns of 70% of the precincts of the National Movement for Free Elections (NAMFREL), an accredited poll watcher, had Aquino winning with 7,835,070 votes against Marcos's 7,053,068 votes.

 This electoral exercise was marred by widespread reports of violence and tampering of election results, culminating in the walkout of 30 COMELEC computer technicians to protest the deliberate manipulation of the official election results to favor Ferdinand Marcos.
 The walkout was considered one of the early "sparks" of the People Power Revolution.
 The walkout also served as an affirmation to allegations of vote-buying, fraud, and tampering of election results by the KBL.

 Because of reports of alleged fraud, the Catholic Bishops' Conference of the Philippines (CBCP) through Cardinal Ricardo Vidal issued a statement condemning the elections.
 The United States Senate also passed a resolution stating the same condemnation.
-US president Ronald Reagan issued a statement calling the fraud reports as "disturbing" but he said that there was fraud "on both sides" of the Philippine election.
+President Ronald Reagan issued a statement calling the fraud reports as "disturbing" but he said that there was fraud "on both sides" of the Philippine election.
 In response to the protests, COMELEC claimed that Marcos with 53 percent won over Aquino.
 However, NAMFREL countered that the latter won over Marcos with 52 percent of votes.

 On February 15, Marcos was proclaimed by COMELEC and Batasang Pambansa as the winner amid the controversy.
 All 50 opposition members of the Parliament walked out in protest.
 The Filipino people repudiated the results, asserting that Aquino was the real victor.
 Both "winners" took their oath of office in two different places, with Aquino gaining greater mass support.
 Aquino also called for coordinated strikes and mass boycott of the media and businesses owned by Marcos's cronies.
 As a result, the crony banks, corporations, and media were hit hard, and their shares in the stock market plummeted to record levels.